Hemker Park & Zoo: Experiences

 Other experiences offered by the zoo include educational tours, reindeer sleigh rides, picnics, birthday parties, wagon rides, and a mobile petting zoo.
 Also offered by the zoo is the Zoo Keeper Experience Day.
-For this you get to spend a day with one of the zoo keepers and help with feeding, enrichment programs, educational programs, and cleaning.
+For this, visitors get to spend a day with one of the zoo keepers and help with feeding, enrichment programs, educational programs, and cleaning.

 Future

 The zoo planned on adding a rhinoceros in 2018.